liuenfu2012/docs/guide/en/install.md

 # Install

-System installation command to install the SiteServer CMS system to the specified database.
+System installation command to install the SS CMS system to the specified database.

 ::: tip
-Before running the system installation command, you need to ensure that the latest version of the SiteServer CMS system exists in the current folder, and the database type and database connection string are set in Web.config.
+Before running the system installation command, you need to ensure that the latest version of the SS CMS system exists in the current folder, and the database type and database connection string are set in Web.config.
 :::

 ## Usage